 During Prohibition, it is said that bars moved their operations underground, as well, making it easier than ever for unsuspecting victims to be shanghaied.
 Some researchers estimate that as many as 1,500 people a year were shanghaied through Portland’s Underground.
 Entire scenarios about the practices and experiences of the shanghaied in the tunnels have been created and elaborated on over the years.

-You can take a tour aimed at demonstrating the validity of the Shanghai legend and decide for yourself, but so far the evidence does appear to be scanty to say the least.
-You can imagine that what is there, could have been created any time rather than during the 19th century.
-The persistent oral history of the legends is somewhat convincing, but remember historians don’t doubt shanghaiing took place in port cities of the West, including Portland.
-What they doubt is the connection between the tunnels, the basements of hotels and bars, and the kidnapping.
+You can take a tour aimed at demonstrating the validity of the Shanghai legend and decide for yourself, but so far, the evidence does appear to be scanty, to say the least.
+You can imagine that what is there could have been created at any time rather than during the 19th century.
+The persistent oral history of the legends is somewhat convincing, but remember, historians don’t doubt shanghaiing took place in port cities of the West, including Portland.
+They doubt the connection between the tunnels, the basements of hotels and bars, and the kidnapping.

 There is no historical record or evidence of shanghaiing being practiced in the tunnels from the time period it is said to have taken place.
 In fact, the earliest mention of a connection between the practice of Shanghaiing and the tunnels dates from the 1970s.
 Historians assert that even in the event of a massive cover-up effort, it is unlikely there would be no evidence of the practice whatsoever from the era when it was supposedly at its peak.

 One question that will probably come to mind on your visit to Portland’s Tunnels may haunt you more than what you believe you see.
-If history already confirms that shanghaiing took place in Portland, why on earth wouldn’t the tunnels have been used as a means of transporting the kidnapped?
+If history already confirms that shanghaiing took place in Portland, why on earth wouldn’t the tunnels have been used to transport the kidnapped?

-Her writing business, Words You Want, provides a variety of writing services including article writing, eBook writing and other writing services on a wide variety of topics.
-She also has the opportunity to write for a variety of different web sites and clients, such as HotelsCombined.com.
+About the Author: Valerie Mellema is a freelance writer living in Amarillo, Texas.
+She loves to travel and is always planning a trip, whether it be a weekend in Dallas, a week in Spain, or a relaxing cruise.
+Her writing business, Words You Want, provides various writing services, including article writing, eBook writing, and other writing services on various topics.
+She also has the opportunity to write for various websites and clients, such as HotelsCombined.com.